 This chinese Maki Soup recipe is really worth it.
-An authentic chinese special that is so easy to make and a haritage recipe in Ongpin, Binondo Manila.
-So when in Manila, don’t missed out to try it in any of the Chinese Restaurants in ongpin like the New Po Heng Lumpia House or Ongpin Mañosa Restaurant.
+An authentic chinese special that is so easy to make and an old recipe in Ongpin, Binondo Manila.
+So when in Manila, don’t missed out to try it in any of the Chinese Restaurants in Ongpin like the New Po Heng Lumpia House or Ongpin Mañosa Restaurant.

 This is so much better with noodles or ramen.
 Just add and cook some mami noodles, you can buy the fresh or dried version and cook according to package directions.
 You now have a Maki mi soup!
 Slurp..so delicious..